Zbignevgricevic/Eurostat-Public-Use-Files/README.md

 # Eurostat-Public-Use-Files

-This repository stores R code used to produce cumulative versions of EU-SILC and EU-LFS public use files.
+This repository stores R code used to produce cumulative versions of EU-SILC and EU-LFS public use microdata files.

 ## EU-SILC